ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 print(loop(2000000000, 0))
 ```

-This used to run in 60 seconds, and now runs in 47ms, rivaling the fastest interpreter among the people in the Discord chat (the 7th place submission from fabiosvm).
+This used to run in 60 seconds and now runs in 47s, rivaling the fastest interpreter among the people in the Discord chat (the 7th place submission from fabiosvm).

 ### Final optimization: Pass the call frame along